binarymind/jquery-navigate/README.md

 //how to create a custom function :
 (function($) {
 	$.fn.insertPageHtml = function(options) {
-		//the option is an array : {html:the ajax html, scripts: the scripts that already are in the html}
+		//the option is an array : {html:the ajax html, scripts: the scripts that already are in the html, customData:any data you associated to this state during navigate}
 		//switch elements
 		$('#my-content').html($("#my-content", options.html).html());
 		$(this).trigger({type:"finishrefreshinsert"});